Bitcoin Price Overview

 What will Bitcoin be worth in the future?

-Any number of things could affect BTC price in the future, including changes to regulation, the rate of adoption by retail and institutional investors and the rollout of scalability solutions.
-Future price predictions vary wildly depending on the source.
-The Stock-to-Flow model suggests that Bitcoin will reach $100,000 in 2021 and $1 million in 2025.
-Saxo Bank analyst Kay Van-Petersen said in 2017 that BTC price could reach $100,000 by 2027, while Gemini founders the Winklevoss twins believe Bitcoin could be worth $500,000 by 2030, and Venture capitalist Chamath Palihapitiya predicted it will reach $1 million by 2037.
+Any number of things could affect the BTC price in the future, including regulatory changes, the rate of adoption by retail and institutional investors, and the rollout of scalability solutions.
+Future price predictions vary depending on the source.

 The Bottom Line

 The price of Bitcoin has been on a wild ride from the very start.
 Extreme volatility has led to periodic surges and crashes.
 The current value of Bitcoin is derived from the balance of supply and demand in the markets, and it constantly changes.

 To get started with the most user-friendly trading experience on the internet, register at Kriptomat today.
 There is no better place to create a portfolio and explore the fascinating world of crypto.